 Generally, both parents must agree to teenage discretion otherwise, it is unlikely a judge will order it.

-If you think you are going to go into Court and argue that your child is 15 and should have teenage discretion and the other parent doesn’t agree, chances are the judge won’t allow teenage discretion.
+If you think you are going to go into Court and can argue that your child is 15 and should have teenage discretion and the other parent doesn’t agree, chances are the judge won’t allow teenage discretion.

-It is important to remember that age, maturity and preference of your child are just part of MANY factors the judge will consider in awarding custody.
+Also, the age, maturity and preference of your child are just part of MANY factors the judge will consider in awarding custody.